-U.S. Immigrant Groups Eating American Junk Food to Fit In
+U.S. Immigrants Eat American Junk Food to Fit In

 The results are published in the June issue of Psychological Science.

 A sub sandwich with a small pile of French Fries in the foreground and 2 saucers of sauce to the left, all placed on a wooden bench.
 The overlay message on the picture reads: If I eat this, what does it take to burn the calories back off?

 Public health studies show that diets of immigrants, including those from Asia, Africa, and Central and South America, worsen the longer they stay in the United States.